-An article including tips and suggestions for approaching first lessons with young learners.
+Check out this article by Alex Case with tips for approaching first lessons with young learners.

-- Lack of information: We don’t know all the personality traits, learning styles, difficulties and strengths, etc, that the new students have.
+- Lack of information: We don’t know all the personality traits, learning styles, difficulties and strengths, etc., that new students may have.

-- Back to square one: This new class don’t know how to do any of the things you’ve been patiently teaching your other classes, e.g. pairwork, using English classroom language, phonics.
-Not only do you have to start teaching those things all over again, but also the activities that rely on these will be impossible for at least a few weeks.
+- Back to square one: This new class doesn’t know how to do anything you’ve been patiently teaching your other classes, e.g., pairwork, using English classroom language, or phonics.
+Not only do you have to start teaching those things all over again, but also, the activities that rely on these will be impossible for at least a few weeks.

 - Matching up: What expectations do they have from their previous teacher?
 What will they think if you do something different?

-Find out as much as you can as soon as possible
+1. Find out as much as you can as soon as you can

 I have often had to start a class with a list of names as the only information I have.
-Even this can be improved by having a photo with each name so you can start to use their names from the first minute – very useful for discipline and making a personal connection.
-This is just a start – there is plenty of other useful information that could easily be found out from the parents, students or previous teachers that will help you plan a class that is good for a new group of students.
-Ages and previous language study are obvious, but information such as the students’ hobbies, best and worst school subjects and their reasons for joining the class will help a lot too.
+Even this can be improved by having a photo with each name, so you can start using their names from the first minute – very useful for discipline and making a personal connection.
+This is just a start.
+Plenty of other helpful information could easily be found from your students’ parents, classmates, or previous teachers to help you plan a good class for a new group of students.
+Ages and previous language study are apparent, but information such as the students’ hobbies, best and worst school subjects, and their reasons for joining the class will also help.

-Teach as much as you can as soon as possible
+2. Teach as much as you can as soon as you can

-You will be relieved to hear that I’m not suggesting that you should teach as much of the syllabus as possible in the first lesson – far from it.
+You will be relieved to hear that I’m not suggesting you should teach as much of the syllabus as possible in the first lesson – far from it.
 In the first class, the important thing you need to show is not what you are going to teach but how you are going to teach it.
-If, for example, you want to have a policy of the teacher only using English in the classroom, you have to start on Day One.
-The same thing is true for your policies on homework, discipline, pairwork, games, rewards, etc. Again, it’s possible to make your life a lot easier by starting all this before the first class – maybe by sending a document or two explaining your policies and the reasons behind them to the students and/or their parents a week or so before class starts.
+If, for example, you want to have a policy of the teacher only using English in the classroom, you have to start on day one.
+The same applies to your policies on homework, discipline, pairwork, games, rewards, etc. Again, it’s possible to make your life a lot easier by starting all this before the first class – maybe by sending a document or two explaining your policies and the reasons behind them to the students or their parents a week or so before class starts.

-Even if you have managed to get and give all the information you can before the lesson and have a lesson plan that has worked a hundred times before, the new class will in some way be different to how you picture it – because it’s full of little human beings, specialists in being unpredictable!
-While it might still be possible to go through your standard first lesson after you find out that one of your students is nearly fluent, can’t see the board or has a speech impediment, you will be really losing a chance to treat the students as individuals and get the best out of them.
-Totally scrapping your lesson plan halfway through the lesson is something few teachers can cope with, so the best thing is a lesson plan that has flexibility built in.
+Even if you have managed to get and give all the information you can before the lesson and have a lesson plan that has worked a hundred times before, the new class will in some way be different to how you picture it – because it’s full of human beings, specialists in being unpredictable!
+While it might still be possible to go through your standard first lesson after you find out that one of your students is nearly fluent, can’t see the board, or has a speech impediment, you will be losing a chance to treat the students as individuals and get the best out of them.
+Scrapping your lesson plan halfway through the lesson is something few teachers can cope with, so the best thing is a lesson plan with built-in flexibility.
 Here are the characteristics of a flexible lesson plan:

-- The first activity is a quiet but stimulating sit-down whole class game, e.g. a memory game.
+- The first activity should be a quiet but stimulating sit-down whole-class game, e.g., a memory game.

-- The second activity is a more active and/or noisier one.
+- The second activity should be a more active or noisier one.

 - You can switch instantly between these (and all the other activities in the lesson) when the students lose concentration.